cggh/panoptes/documentation/importdata/dataconcepts/twoddatatable.rst

 Several properties can be defined for each cell.
 These properties can be thought of as layers of the matrix in a third dimension.

 The typical use case is *genotype data*, information about the genomic variations found on a set of genomic sequences (called *samples*), over a set of *variants*.
-Both the *samples* and the *variants* have to be present in the dataset as :ref:`data tables<dataconcept_datatable>`, and the *2D data table* containing the genotypes merges them into a matrix structure.
+Both the *samples* and the *variants* have to be present in the dataset as :ref:`data tables<dataconcept_datatable>`, with the *2D data table* containing the genotypes linked to them by the RowDataTable and ColumnDataTable.
 The *variants* data table should be defined as containing genomic positions (see also  :ref:`def-settings-datatable`).

 The *genotype data* is visualised on the genome browser, with the *samples* as rows,